 Nothing would have induced me to stand up and give a talk in front of a truly illustrious assembly of typographers, font designers and design theorist (including the likes of Ellen Lupton!), except that my darling friend and colleague Onur Yazıcıgil pretty much bullied me into doing so at the ISType 2012 conference in Istanbul.
 So, here I am, sweating bullets.

-A talk I gave at the 12th Consciousness Reframed conference in Portugal in 2011.
-I rather like this talk because in it I speak at some length about two of my favorite people in Second Life - Eupalinos Ugajin and Naxos Loon.
+I also want to add a talk I gave at the 12th Consciousness Reframed conference in Portugal in 2011 since I rather like this because in it I speak at some length about two of my favorite people in Second Life - Eupalinos Ugajin and Naxos Loon.
 The paper and the talk are in fact named after them since they are all about The Wondrous Tales of Eupalinos Ugajin and Naxos Loon.

 Click here to watch the talk: http://zappiens.pt/video.php?cat=159&id=2185

-Richard Moss of ludiphilia.net made two podcasts, one only with me and the other with me and wolfgeng Hienrichs, my erstwhile and much beloved playmate, about playing in Second Life: Avatars in Need and Fernando Pessoa.
+Richard Moss of ludiphilia.net made two podcasts, one only with me and the other with me and wolfgeng Hienrichs, my erstwhile and much beloved playmate, about playing in Second Life.
 The renowned hopes and fears web portal on art, design and culture held and interview with me in 2015.
 A year before that, in 2014 I was interviewed by Bryn Oh, who is a long-time friend and colleague; and in 2012 by Luciana Pinazzo for Mondi Virtuali, and excellent Italian portal for virtual worlds.